-Loss ratio (also referred to as the claims ratio) is the ratio of net claims and adjustment expenses to net earned premium, expressed as a percentage.
+Loss ratio (also referred to as the claims ratio and a component of the combined ratio) is the ratio of net claims and adjustment expenses to net earned premium, expressed as a percentage.

 Expense ratio, also a component of the combined ratio, is the ratio of the total premium and other taxes, commissions and advisor compensation and general expenses to net earned premium, expressed as a percentage.